linuxserver/davos/docs/source/guides/gettingstarted/schedules.rst

         Available options are *GET*, *POST*, *PUT* and *DELETE*

     Content-Type
-        A header value in the request that informs the target API what type of body you're sending (if any)
+        Informs the target API what type of body you're sending (if any), e.g. "application/json"

     Message Body
         The request payload being sent to the target API

-.. note:: If you need to reference the downloaded file in an HTTP request, use **$fileame**.
+.. note:: If you need to reference the downloaded file in an HTTP request, use **$filename**.
+This will resolve to the file or folder that was matched and subsequently downloaded.